The Price of Political Expediency - November 7th, Hour 3

 It is.

-And then watch the in the early races.
+And then watch in the early races.

 Florida, there's a couple Central Democrat, Central Florida Democrat races.

-Um but I those are the early races to watch.
+But those are the early races to watch.

 Some of the ones out west might take a day or so to figure out Washington State.

-Uh Nevada looks good for Republicans.
+Nevada looks good for Republicans.

 I think all the Republicans are up in those polls there.

-John Solomon, editor-in-chief, just the news.com.
+John Solomon, editor-in-chief, justthenews.com.

-Sometime during this program tomorrow, uh, I will have what they call some of the exit poll information.
+Sometime during this program tomorrow, I will have what they call some of the exit poll information.

 I have my sources.

-But exit polls have been notoriously wrong too.
+But exit polls have been notoriously wrong, too.

 Maybe we should stop that practice, Linda.